-The Preservation Unit offers an in-house binding and repair service to the community.
+The Preservation Unit offers an in-house binding and repair service to the community, accepting materials only as our workflow allows.

 - Deacidification – we use Bookkeeper® Deacidification Spray to impart a magnesium oxide buffer into paper, effectively neutralizing acids and leaving an alkaline reserve.